 Submitted by J. Morgan

 September is a critical month for bees.
 Forage and weather will vary based on where you are.
 Remember, robbing is a threat while nectar is in demand.
 Reduce entrances and don't keep your hives open too long.
 Additionally, remember, every time you crack the hive open and pull frames apart, you may be releasing hive beetles from their propolis jails that the bees worked so hard to contain them.
-SHB is worse in hives that are in the shade and I have seen some in the full-sun hives too.
+SHB appears to be more of a problem for hives that are in the shade but we do see them in the full-sun hives too.

-Some of the following things we're also doing in September;
+Some of the things we do in September;

 - Monitor colony health.
 A colony that is not performing like others should be inspected to be sure its's queenright and not diseased or mite-laden.

 - Monitor extraneous space in supers.
 Supers on hives that are light with nectar and not likely to be filled, should be removed.
 They are more of a liability now.
-We remove them not only because we want the bees putting the honey in the deeps for winter stores, but also to avoid extra space for wax moth and hive beetle to invade.
-I pull mine off and set it up as a community feeder far away from the hives.
+We remove them not only because we want the bees to put the honey in the deeps for winter stores, but also to avoid extra space for wax moth and hive beetle to invade.
+I pull mine off and set them up as a community feeder FAR away from the hives.
 Or, freeze the frames to feed them back when needed.
 If the hive is weaker, consider combining or collapsing.
 Take those resources and bolster another more viable colony.